wujixiu/helmet-detection/README.md

 * caffe-ssd
 * opencv3 with ssd's layer API (optional for cpp inference, here using opencv3.4.2+vs2013).
 ## Introduction
-This project uses the SSD, one of most famous object detection frameworks, to detect whether a peron wearing the helmet and what color the helmet is on construction sites.
-So far, it's able to detect 4 kind of colors, including red, blue, white and yellow.
-Besides, two different kind of models are fine-tuned for detection:
+This project uses the SSD, one of most famous object detection frameworks, to detect whether a person wearing the helmet and what color the helmet is on construction sites.
+So far, it's able to detect 4 kinds of colors, including red, blue, white and yellow.
+Besides, two different kinds of models are fine-tuned for detection:

 * SSD + VGG16 (original implemention, high accuracy but low efficiency)
 * SSD + [Pelee](https://github.com/Robert-JunWang/Pelee) (for more detail, see the ICLR2018 workshop [paper](https://arxiv.org/pdf/1804.06882.pdf))